Guest Authors Policy Submittal and Posting Guidelines

 If you have questions on anything not covered in these guidelines, please email us.

-Please email us your link(s) for review.
+Please email us your draft or article for review.

 Please include the word “Mavericks” somewhere in the Subject Line of your email.